Ethical Musculoskeletal Therapy and Myofascial Pain Specialists

 Resilience

-One can view resilience as a collection of behaviours, characteristics or even coping strategies observed in people deemed as resilient.
-Characteristics of resilient people cover all aspects of the stress response: pre, during and post (see the stress-related article part 1).
+One can view resilience as a collection of behaviours, characteristics, or coping strategies observed in people deemed resilient.
+Characteristics of resilient people cover all aspects of the stress response: pre-, during and post (see the stress-related article part 1).
 There may still be much debate on whether a level of resilience is genetic (nature) or developed through experiences (nurture).
-Selection courses for the Elite military and Special Forces units will undoubtedly be looking to test the physical and mental resilience of potential candidates to the limits through series of controlled and often gruelling test scenarios.
-Equally, such courses will also be looking for candidates with demonstrable qualities covering: adaptability, trainability, teamwork, resolve, judgement, self-discipline and physical and mental toughness.
+Selection courses for the Elite military and Special Forces units will undoubtedly be looking to test potential candidates' physical and mental resilience to the limits through a series of controlled and often gruelling test scenarios.
+Equally, such courses will look for candidates with demonstrable qualities, including adaptability, trainability, teamwork, resolve, judgement, self-discipline, and physical and mental toughness.
 The following list is not exhaustive, but each one of the characteristics can help one deal with "stress", build resilience and provide drive and purpose.
-Many of these attributes or characteristics relate to one's perception of events and how one views the world around us, and some are interrelated.
+Many of these attributes or characteristics relate to one's perception of events and how one views the world around us, with some being interrelated.

 Exercise